DoepDopiDope/WerewolvesCompany/README.md

 By default, the mod disables the tooltip for dropping a player body in the ship.
 You can enable it if you wish by setting the config parameter "Disable Body in Ship tooltip" to false.

+## Objectives

+The game sets up random roles for all players.
+Each role is either part of the Village or the Werewolves.

+### Villagers

+Members of the Village (the Villagers) should bring back a certain amount of scrap to the ship during the round.
+The lever is blocked as long as this daily quota is not met.

+### Werewolves

+Werewolves (and their allies) should prevent the villagers from reaching the daily quota.
+Sincre the scraps are counted towards the quota when entering the ship, it is useless for werewolves to try and bring scraps out of the ship.

+### Voting

+Players can open the vote menu ([N] key by default) and select a player that they want to kill.
+When a player reaches enough votes towards him (>50% of alive players), he is killed.

+### Roles setup

+There are lots of roles to choose from, that will be distributed during the game.
+It is recommended that players try different configurations.
+The general recommendation is to have 1 Werewolves for every 3 to 4 Villagers, depending on how strong the Village is from his players powers (e.g., Witch, Seer, ...).

+Players can edit the roles setup from the ship's terminal.
+See section: Setup and parameters

+## Setup and parameters

+You can edit the roles configuration from the Ship's terminal.
+You can access the configuration menu by typing 'werewolves'.

+Once in the Werewolves menu, you can add or remove roles from the current setup by typing :
+- werewolves add Role_Name N - Add N (if provided, else 1) of the selected role
+- werewolves del Role_Name   - delete the role from the current list
+- werewpmves del *           - deleletes all roles from the current list

+You can get informations on a role by typing:
+- werewolves Role_Name

+You can also shorten 'werewolves' with its alias 'wc'.

+## KeyBinds

+- **[W]** Perform main action (Kill, Poison, Seer, Idolize)
+- **[V]** Perform secondary action (Make Immune)
+- **[M]** Display my role ToolTip
+- **[P]** (hold for 5s) Distribute roles.
+Only exists in case the roles fail to be distributed at the beginning of the round

 ## Roles

 ### Werewolf